 Do your research.
 Find out what their employees wear and then dress as they are or nicer than that.

 Business attire is somewhat casual by European standards.

-Men should wear dark colored, conservative business suits to meetings.
+Men should wear dark coloured, conservative business suits to meetings.
 Whenever you are in doubt, the best policy is to call ahead and inquire about the dress requirements.

-Women should wear well-tailored dresses or trouser suits / pants suits [especially for the first meeting].
-Jewelry and accessories should be kept to a minimum and always be understated.
+Women should wear well-tailored dresses or trouser suits/pants suits [especially for the first meeting].
+Jewellery and accessories should be kept to a minimum and always be understated.
 Shoes should be highly polished.

-How you dress in Norway is the one of the most important attribute in being hired
+How you dress in Norway is one of the most important attributes in being hired